avidml/website/exampleSite/content/legal/privacy.md

 ## Advertising Partners Privacy Policies

-You may consult this list to find the Privacy Policy for each of the advertising partners of Website Name.
+You may consult this list to find the Privacy Policy for each of the advertising partners of AVID.

-Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on Website Name, which are sent directly to users' browser.
+Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on AVID, which are sent directly to users' browser.
 They automatically receive your IP address when this occurs.
 These technologies are used to measure the effectiveness of their advertising campaigns and/or to personalize the advertising content that you see on websites that you visit.

-Note that Website Name has no access to or control over these cookies that are used by third-party advertisers.
+Note that AVID has no access to or control over these cookies that are used by third-party advertisers.

 ## Third-Party Privacy Policies

-Website Name's Privacy Policy does not apply to other advertisers or websites.
+AVID's Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.
 You may find a complete list of these Privacy Policies and their links here: Privacy Policy Links.

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.
 What Are Cookies?